-If you were especially enterprising, you probably tried to prove your readiness by taking difficult science courses (AP, IB, honors, etc.), shadowing all the doctors you know, joining health-related clubs like HOSA, and even binging your way through all 14 seasons of Grey’s Anatomy.
+If you were especially enterprising, you might have tried to prove your readiness by taking difficult science courses (AP, IB, honors, etc.), shadowing the doctors you know, joining health-related clubs like HOSA, and even binging your way through all 14 seasons of Grey’s Anatomy.
 You may even feel 100% sure that medicine is your lifelong passion.

 But take a step back and think about your middle school self (humor us for a minute).
 Remember how naïve you were, how dramatically your interests have changed, and how much you have matured since then?
 In four years’ time, you’ll look back at your high school self and shake your head at how much you’ve changed.
 Most likely, a combination of the rapid evolution of your adolescent brain, the newfound independence from authority figures, and an explosion of new perspectives and peers will drastically reshape you into a young adult.

-In light of all those changes, making a commitment to the decade-long medical education journey requires serious exploration and reflection to increase the likelihood your current interest doesn’t fade away over the next few years of college life.
+In light of all these changes, making a commitment to the decade-long medical education journey requires serious exploration and reflection to ensure your current interest doesn’t fade away over the next few years of college life.
 Ask yourself these questions:

 How closely do the characteristics of a good physician resemble my own personality traits?

 Being a good physician requires an enormous amount of empathy, patience, and perseverance.
-Find physicians that you really admire and really study their character and personality.
+Find physicians who you really admire and study their character and personality.